How to introduce pets to children

 Veterinarian Sophie Bell says: “Yawning and licking lips are calming signals for both dogs and cats and could be something you could get your child to do to break the ice.”

-A cat’s body language can be more subtle compared to dogs.
+A cat’s body language can be more subtle compared to that of a dog.
 Signs to look out for that tell you your cat’s not happy are if you find them in a crouched position.
 If they look tense with their body held tightly and their tail tucked into their body, these are typical signs that they are stressed or anxious.

 If you spot any of these behaviors when your cat or dog is in the company of children, it’s best to separate them and give them some time and space for themselves.